SaadAAkash/android-interview-essentials/README.md

 <details>
 <summary><strong>What type of stack does Android use for managing tasks?</strong></summary>

-Android manages tasks and the back stack, by placing all activities started in succession in the same task and in a "last in, first out" stack
+Android manages tasks and the back stack, by placing all activities started in succession in the same task and in a *Last In First Out* (LIFO) stack
 </details>

 <details>